rudyarthur/climatecity/README.md

-# climatecity
-Organising CMPI6 data by city
+# Organising CMPI6 data by city

 ## FAQ
 ### Who are you?